Making a travel packing list for long-term travel is nearly always overwhelming.

-Choosing between what to bring and what to leave behind, what to stash an extra supply of and what to buy on the road, trying to predict what you will really need while you are gone and what will gather dust in the bottom of your bag… packing is an exercise in making hundreds of small decisions very rapidly, a process that only seems to get harder the more you overthink it.
+Choosing between what to bring and what to leave behind, deciding what your absolute backpacking essentials are, what to stash an extra supply of and what to buy on the road, trying to predict what you will really need while you are gone and what will gather dust in the bottom of your bag… packing is an exercise in making hundreds of small decisions very rapidly, a process that only seems to get harder the more you overthink it.

-We’ve definitely made our share of travel packing mistakes: it turns out that I didn’t need six pairs of socks or two pairs of yoga pants on the first leg of our trip, for example.
+We’ve definitely made our share of travel packing mistakes: it turns out that I didn’t need six pairs of socks or two pairs of yoga pants, for example (though Jeremy still wishes we had a travel coffee maker to fuel his obsession, so there’s definitely some individual priorities to consider here).

-Some items, though, and worth their weight in gold while on the road.
+Some items, though (like a pair of swim goggles or a good sling bag), are worth their weight in gold while on the road.

-Here are 12 tiny items on our travel packing list that we are constantly glad that we have–and not just because they take up barely any room in our bags.
+Here are 12 tiny items on our travel packing list that we are constantly glad that we have loaded into our travel backpacks–and not just because they take up barely any room in our bags.

 1. A SteriPen